FAIRplus/the-fair-cookbook/content/recipes/maturity_matched.md

 ## Background

-Maturity model (URL_TO_INSERT_TERM_5572 https://fairsharing.org/search?recordType=model_and_format) s are not new.
-There are in fact training programs specifically designed for this such as the
-**Capability Maturity Model (URL_TO_INSERT_TERM_5573 https://fairsharing.org/search?recordType=model_and_format)  Integration (CMMI)** {footcite}`cmmi`.
+Maturity models are not new.
+There are in fact training programs specifically designed for this such as the **Capability Maturity Model Integration (CMMI)** {footcite}`cmmi`.
-These model (URL_TO_INSERT_TERM_5574 https://fairsharing.org/search?recordType=model_and_format) s originate from engineering and manufacturing fields, in particular the military and aerospace industries, as means to rate the reliability and degree of development of a particular technology, skill or process, in other words, a capability.
+These models originate from engineering and manufacturing fields, in particular the military and aerospace industries, as means to rate the reliability and degree of development of a particular technology, skill or process, in other words, a capability.
 Notions such as **Technical Readiness Levels**  or TRLs define a scale of 9 levels to rate a process from basic idea to production grade technology.

-With the digitization of society (URL_TO_INSERT_TERM_5575 https://fairsharing.org/search?recordType=society)  and the pervasiveness of digital technology, the life sciences, as other fields, are wrestling with the challenges of data management as defined in  the *Fourth paradigm: Data-intensive Scientific Discovery* {footcite}`hey2009`.
+With the digitization of society and the pervasiveness of digital technology, the life sciences, as other fields, are wrestling with the challenges of data management as defined in  the *Fourth paradigm: Data-intensive Scientific Discovery* {footcite}`hey2009`.
 Organizations need to decide how to allocate resources to increase the impact of digital artefacts as they are created.
 Large amounts of literature exist detailing the key ideas for handling data.
 A resource such as the *DAMA book* covers in great depths the fundamental operations and challenges associated with data management activities {footcite}`DAMA-DMBOOK`.

-More recently, The FAIR (URL_TO_INSERT_RECORD-ABBREV_5577 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_5576 https://fairsharing.org/FAIRsharing.WWI10U)  articulated key requirements and properties data should have {footcite}`pmid26978244`.
+More recently, The FAIR (URL_TO_INSERT_RECORD-ABBREV_2657 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_2656 https://fairsharing.org/FAIRsharing.WWI10U)  articulated key requirements and properties data should have {footcite}`pmid26978244`.
 Following this important work, a number of initiatives have worked at producing domain specific maturity indicators.
 Among these initiatives, the Research Data Alliance Maturity Indicators seem to have gain notoriety {footcite}`RDAindicators`.

-Building on these efforts, the FAIRplus project (URL_TO_INSERT_TERM_5578 https://fairsharing.org/search?recordType=project)  has developed a more targeted approach by focusing on the notion of dataset.
+Building on these efforts, the FAIRplus project has developed a more targeted approach by focusing on the notion of dataset.

 ## Presentation of the FAIRplus Dataset Maturity Model (DSM)

-The FAIRplus Dataset Maturity Model (URL_TO_INSERT_TERM_5579 https://fairsharing.org/search?recordType=model_and_format)  proposes a framework to incorporate key concepts defined by the Capability and
-Maturity Model (URL_TO_INSERT_TERM_5580 https://fairsharing.org/search?recordType=model_and_format) s and apply them to define maturity levels which can used to describe a dataset.
+The FAIRplus Dataset Maturity Model proposes a framework to incorporate key concepts defined by the Capability and Maturity Models and apply them to define maturity levels which can used to describe a dataset.

-For a comprehensive overview of the FAIRplus Dataset Maturity Model (URL_TO_INSERT_TERM_5581 https://fairsharing.org/search?recordType=model_and_format) , refer to the [dedicated site](https://fairplus.github.io/Data-Maturity/), a screenshot of which is presented below.
+For a comprehensive overview of the FAIRplus Dataset Maturity Model, refer to the [dedicated site](https://fairplus.github.io/Data-Maturity/), a screenshot of which is presented below.

 ````{dropdown} **FAIR DSM**